Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/_index.md

 ### Discovery Agent

 The Discovery Agent is used to discover new published APIs.
-The Discovery Agent pushes both REST and SOAP API definitions to Amplify.
+The Discovery Agent pushes REST, ASync, SOAP and GraphQL API definitions to Amplify.

 If the Discovery Agent discovers an API where the inbound security is not set to PassThrough / API Key / OAuth, the correlating catalog asset will not be created.
 Discovered APIs that do not have the correct inbound security will only be available in the environment.